Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: The Wiener sausage for a Brownian bridge

-The case $x<M\sqrt t$ of $d=2$ follows from the result for $U(a)$ given in Remark 6 (b) on noting that $q_A$ has the same asymptotic form as $q_{U(1)}$ (for large space variable) in view of Theorems \ref{thm01} and \ref{thm3.2} and that the repeated integral (\ref{*21}) restricted on the outside of $D_t$ is negligible.
+The case $x<M\sqrt t$ of $d=2$ follows from the result for $U(a)$ given in Remark 5 (b) on noting that $q_K$ has the same asymptotic form as $q_{U(1)}$ (for large space variable) owing to Theorems \ref{thm01} and \ref{thm3.2} and that the repeated integral (\ref{*21}) restricted on the outside of $D_t$ is negligible.
 As for the other case of $d=2$, of which the proof is somewhat involved if argued as above, we apply Proposition \ref{prop5} of the next subsection, which immediately implies the asserted result in view of Theorem \ref{thm3.2}.

 2mm